The Current Context

 We hope that our collaboration will contribute to a thriving Hudson River Valley region that is more welcoming, inclusive, affordable, accessible, and sustaining all who live here now and in the future.

-Regional Plan Association staff provided technical capacity to identify locations where there is both suitability and receptivity towards land conservation and affordable housing initiatives.
-The sites listed below reflect a quantitative analysis based on smart growth and land conservation criteria, and a qualitative analysis of political receptivity based on feedback from HV AH&C partners.
-Through this process RPA identified 32 receptive localities, at least two per county within the study area.
-The identified locations are representative of urban, suburban, and rural conditions.
+Regional Plan Association provided technical capacity to identify locations where the conditions appear to be conducive to on-the-ground collaboration.
+These are places where there is both suitability and perceived receptivity towards land conservation and affordable housing initiatives.
+The sites listed below reflect a quantitative analysis based on smart growth, land conservation and climate resiliency criteria, and a qualitative analysis of perceived political receptivity based on feedback from Alliance participants.
+Through this process RPA identified 32 potentially receptive localities, at least two per county within the study area.
+The locations include urban, suburban, and rural conditions.

 Columbia County